lachie83/kubernetes.github.io/content/en/docs/concepts/services-networking/dual-stack.md

    * `SingleStack`: Allocates the Service cluster IP from the first configured service cluster IP range
    * `PreferDualStack`:
       * Only used if the cluster has dual-stack enabled.
 Allocates IPv4 and IPv6 cluster IPs for the Service
-      * If the cluster does not have dual-stack enabled, this setting will follow the same behavior as `SingleStack`
+      * If the cluster does not have dual-stack enabled, this setting follows the same behavior as `SingleStack`.
    * `RequireDualStack`: Allocates Service `.spec.ClusterIPs` from both IPv4 and IPv6 address ranges
       * Selects the `.spec.ClusterIP` from the list of `.spec.ClusterIPs` based on the address family of the first element in the `.spec.ipFamilies` array